squirrels-nest/squirrels-docs/docs/index.md

 Squirrels is an API framework for creating APIs that generate sql queries & dataframes dynamically from query parameters.

-Start by reading the [Getting Started] page, then check the [Overview] page for understanding the framework.
+Start by reading through [Tutorial] page, then check the [Overview] page for understanding the framework.

-[Getting Started]: getting-started.md
+[Tutorial]: tutorial/installation.md
 [Overview]: overview.md

 ---